zrjohnson3/SmartMealAI/doc/UserResearch.md

 - Zach Johnson Observation:
-  - Observation Statement:
+  - Observation Statement: Users all liked the idea of inputting grocery lists and having customized meals created with budget considerations.
-  - Supporting Data:
+  - Supporting Data: 20/24 users said budget considerations were important to them.
+Also, 9 users said they wanted to have some sort of customized meal plan geeneration.
-  - Team Action (if any):
+  - Team Action (if any): Create a customizable meal plan generator that can generate meal plans based on user's information and goals.

 - Jack Reedy Observation:
   - Observation Statement: